-Under the guidance of Devon Brouse, men's and women's head golf coach, the Purdue men's and women's teams have made trips to the NCAA Championships in seven of 11 combined seasons.
-The Boilermakers also have had 15 All-Big Ten and two All-America selections.
+Under the guidance of hall of fame coach and director of golf, Devon Brouse, the Purdue men's and women's teams have made trips to the NCAA Championships in seven of 11 combined seasons.
+The Boilermakers also have both a team and inpidual NCAA Championship along with 15 All-Big Ten and two All-American selections.

 The Ackerman Hills course features 18 challenging holes contoured along the campus of Purdue University.
 The narrow fairways and well-protected greens demand accurate shot making and good course management.
 The hilly, forested terrain also offers views of the campus through beautiful blossoms and brilliant foliage.